sebastianrb/zype-project/README.md

 #### Notes about the project:

-* As stipulated in the project instructions, I use predominantly pure JavaScript and some jQuery (no other libraries or frameworks, and no jQuery plugins)
+* As stipulated in the project instructions, I use predominantly pure JavaScript and some jQuery (no other libraries, frameworks, or plugins)

 * The UI is fully responsive and works nicely on mobile devices